shyamsunderrai/Samurai/README.md

                   Range for the number is between 0-9.
 My example "magicnumber.py"

 2. Age in Seconds/Days - Program to convert days in seconds OR days.
 NOTE: The input for days "d" or seconds "s" should be supplied within double quotes.

+3. Basic Twitter Search - Using the Twitter libraries from Python to Enter a custom String and Search Twitter Query.
+Although, cannot keep your Twitter key open to public.